apache/trafficcontrol/docs/source/admin/traffic_ops/using.rst

 Regeneration of expiring keys for a Delivery Service
 ----------------------------------------------------
 Traffic Ops has a process, controlled by cron, to check for expired or expiring keys and re-generate them.
-The process runs at 5 minute intervals to check and see if keys are expired or close to expiring (withing 10 minutes by default).
+The process runs at 5 minute intervals to check and see if keys are expired or close to expiring (within 10 minutes by default).
 If keys are expired for a Delivery Service, traffic ops will regenerate new keys and store them in Traffic Vault.
 This process is the same for the CDN TLD ZSK, however Traffic Ops will not re-generate the CDN TLD KSK systematically.
 The reason is that when a KSK is regenerated for the CDN TLD then a new DS Record will also be created.
 The new DS Record needs to be added to the parent zone before Traffic Router attempts to sign with the new KSK in order for DNSSEC to work correctly.
 Therefore, management of the KSK needs to be a manual process.